 Scammers are very, very good at what they do.
 They will use telephone, mail, door-to-door solicitations, fliers, emails, texts, or phony websites to make contact with potential victims.
 Everyone is a potential target, but scammers like seniors because they assume that seniors live alone, have a nest egg, and are more polite toward strangers.

-What they want: your money and your Social Security number (Medicare number).
+What they want: your money, your Social Security number, and your Medicare number.
 Guard these fiercely.
-NEVER, EVER give money or your Social Security number to someone who initiates contact with you via email, phone, or home visit.
+NEVER, EVER give money, your Social Security number, or your Medicare number to someone who initiates contact with you via email, phone, or home visit.

 “When I hear someone say that only stupid people fall for fraud, I feel like asking for that person’s phone number.
 But here’s the thing: I didn’t want to talk to stupid people, because stupid people don’t have $50,000 lying around to give me.
 You would be amazed at how many doctors, lawyers, engineers and college professors I ripped off.
 The bottom line is, fraud is a crime that can happen to anyone, given the right con man and a victim with the right set of circumstances.”
 From “Confessions of a Con Artist” in AARP The Magazine by Doug Shadel

 Together, we can equip people to recognize and avoid these scams!
 Call Mary (email@example.com) to request a presentation for your activity center, community group, faith group, or other audience.
 (In southwest Ohio, we offer in-person presentations; online presentations are available in other parts of Ohio.)

 - You’re pressured to “act now!”
 You have to make up your mind right away.